Noumannomi123/Anime-Details/README.md

 # Anime-Details
-Get any anime details by a reference ID form MyAnimeList.net.
+Get any anime details by a reference ID or a random from MyAnimeList.net.

+# Tech stack
+## Backend:
+- NodeJS
+- ExpressJS
+- Axsios

+## Templating language:
+- EJS

+## Frontend:
+- HTML
+- CSS
+- Bootstrap